JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/classes.rst

 The "input" input stream is used to read the forecast initial state in MPAS-Model (above) and the fields needed to initialize the MPAS-JEDI :code:`Geometry` in all MPAS-JEDI applications.
-Hoever, it is important to note that the fields intialized in the :code:`Geometry` object are not the same as the background :code:`State` object that feeds ``Variational`` and ``HofX`` applications.
+However, it is important to note that the fields intialized in the :code:`Geometry` object are not the same as the background :code:`State` object that feeds ``Variational`` and ``HofX`` applications.
 The fields in the :code:`Geometry` object are only placeholders or templates for the fields that will eventually be read in the :code:`State::read` method.
 The :code:`State::read` and :code:`State::write`